marshalby2/my-note/pl/C/C-Primer-Plus - chapter16 The C Preprocessor and the C Library_20201027192131-7hphlno.sy.md

 {: id="20201027194028-qjqeuh5"}

 Each #define line (logical line, that is) has three parts.
 The first part is the #define directive itself.
-The second part is your chosen abbreviation, known as a macro.
+The second part is your chosen abbreviation, known as a **macro**.
 Some macros, like these examples, represent values; they are called object-like macros.
 (C also has function-like macros, and we’ll get to them later.)
 The macro name must have no spaces in it, and it must conform to the same naming rules that C variables follow: Only letters, digits, and the underscore (_)